m-cobelli/automat/program.md

 A small performance improvement is not worth it if it adds unnecessary or messy complexity.
 On the other hand, if removing something gives equal or better results, that is a strong outcome.

 Do not keep adding features blindly.
-Be mindful of the descriptor size keep it under 400 max the.
-The smaller and performant the better.
+Be mindful of the descriptor size keep it under 400 features.
+The smaller and more performant, the better.
 If the descriptors become very large, you probably do not need all of them.

 Focus on bespoke, task-relevant features that are likely to help with the specific problem you are trying to solve.